gatientielemans/Internship-bachelorthesis/README.md

     Monday 10/02/2020     | Process of Data                   |

+(From Single cell transcriptome analysis of MCF-7 reveals consistently and inconsistently expressed gene groups each associated with distinct cellular localization and functions)
+[
 Data processing comprised the following steps: quality sequence extraction, decontamination, mapping with Tophat, and gene annotation with Cufflinks.

 In more detail, we used a cutoff value of 5 in the ‘remove reads containing color quality below this value’ parameter selection box to select quality reads.
 Sequence reads containing vector sequences or homopolymers (≥ 9 bp) were discarded.